 - 345 yen for children

-- From Tadotsu Port to Sanagi Island’s Nagasaki Port
+- A one-way trip from Tadotsu Port to Sanagi Island’s Nagasaki Port costs

 - 790 yen for adults